troxohq/google-meet-auto-recording/README.md

 ### 5. Gmail notification sender
-Configure Gmail to forward the recording (and transcription) emails to Slack inbox and optionally apply a separate label.
+Configure Gmail to forward the recording (and transcription) emails to Slack inbox and optionally apply a separate label at https://mail.google.com/#settings/filters => `Create a new filter`.

 ![](img/gmail-filter-source.png)